rpucella/rpucella.github.io/blog/posts/2024/migrating-express-neutralinojs-1/.__src/index.md

     app.listen(port, () => console.log(`Listening at http://localhost:${port}`))

 The endpoints use a `Controller` object to isolate the logic of the endpoints: interacting with a `Storage` object that abstract away from the underlying image storage facility.
 As yet another nod towards simplicity, images are stored in memory in a global array.
 Yes, I know, that means that images are not persisted, so that whatever you add to the array gets wiped out whenever you stop and restart the server.
-Modifying `Storage` so that it persists images to a database is easy, and does not affect the way in which the migration to Neutralino I want to illustrate functions.
-If you want to add a persistent database layer here, go right ahead — as long as it is accessed through the `Storage` object methods, it will transparently be usable from the Neutralino app we will end up with.
+Modifying `Storage` so that it persists images to a database is easy, and does not affect the way in which the migration to Neutralinojs I want to illustrate functions.
+If you want to add a persistent database layer here, go right ahead — as long as it is accessed through the `Storage` object methods, it will transparently be usable from the Neutralinojs app we will end up with.

 One additional detail: the line `app.use(express.static('client'))` ensures that if you hit any route that is not a defined endpoint, it will look for a file at a path corresponding to the route relative to directory `client`.
 That's how we get the frontend to display: pointing the web browser to `/index.html` gets the `index.html` file above encapsulating the frontend.